 -And then, in the mini-conclusion, you basically have to find a way to draw together the two opposing sides.
 You have to somehow synthesize these two insights to arrive at a more insightful understanding.
 For instance, you might say that emotion can be both reliable and unreliable at the same time, or perhaps there are situations where it's pretty hard to know whether emotions are helping or not (in terms of achieving reliable knowledge).
 So your MC (mini-conclusion) is that emotions are extremely reliable given that the individual is able to keep his/her personal biases away from the situation being experienced.

 When you reach towards the end with your big conclusion, the key is to draw together and synthesize the insights from all your mini-conclusions.
 This shows an intellectual approach towards answering your KQ.
 It also makes your presentation more compelling.

+We hope this article will act as the foundation for understanding how to make a tok presentation.
 One important key to success is self-confidence.
 An important key to confidence is preparation ~ Arthur Ashe

 Nail IB is your virtual companion that helps you hustle through your diploma and provide you with the right resources at the right time.
 To know more about acing IB, click here.

 Before you go!